ssh-mitm/ssh-mitm/doc/audit_guide/sessions.rst

 Mirror a live SSH session
 =========================

+.. admonition:: Logfile Inc. assessment

+   Thomas Webb (``twebb``), the network administrator, often leaves his SSH session to ``router01`` open for hours while away from his desk.
+Attaching to the mirrorshell gives the auditor access to the device configuration — including a read-write SNMP community string — without Webb noticing.
+   Chapter 5 demonstrates this.

 When a client connects through SSH-MITM and opens a shell, the proxy automatically creates a **mirrorshell** — a live copy of the session on a local port.
 The port number is printed immediately when the connection arrives: